lilithmode/itp/FPP/FPP.md

 ## List at least 3 resources you know you will use in developing your project

 One of the resources I will use for this project are my two friends Wen and Monique.
-They have a good background in similar languages so being able to consult with them would be a fun experiment and a good second / third brain to bounce ideas off of.
+They have a good background in similar languages so being able to consult with them would be a fun experiment and a good second / third brain to bounce ideas off of. [monique's work here](https://falseaxiom.github.io/)

 Another resource that I've downloaded is the Twine cookbook.
 Just being able to read and do some codealongs for features i want to implement would be beneficial for my development cycle.
-Even if I don't finish it in time, I'll have the knowledge to really lock in the ideas I want to come across and proceed even further.
+Even if I don't finish it in time, I'll have the knowledge to really lock in the ideas I want to come across and proceed even further.[twine cookbook here](https://twinery.org/cookbook/)

 A third resource I would use is probably a lot of the forum posts and a mixture of chatGPT.
-I'll document anything I do with GPT, but besides that I think I could trust the community a bit more when it comes to certain things like audio implementation and other things like password gimmicks.
+I'll document anything I do with GPT, but besides that I think I could trust the community a bit more when it comes to certain things like audio implementation and other things like password gimmicks. [twine forum posts here](https://twinery.org/forum/)

 ## In a paragraph or more, detail your project.
 What will your software do?
 What features will it have?
 How will it be executed?